 1. Shuang Xi (Double Joy)

-Let’s begin with something simple.
-Even if you’ve never seen this Chinese symbol before, you’d likely be able to guess its meaning from what surrounds it.
+Let’s begin with one of the simplest Chinese symbols.
+Even if you’ve never seen this before, you’d likely be able to guess its meaning from what surrounds it.
 An amalgamation formed by the Chinese character for joy (喜, xi), the character is still read as xi, or sometimes as shuang xi.
-A wedding announcement, couples would display this around their houses on the wedding day, as well as print it onto banquet invitation cards.
+A wedding announcement, couples would display this around their houses on wedding day as well as print it onto banquet invitation cards.
 The character is often also used as a decorative motif for wedding gifts.

 During your China vacation, you would likely encounter this symbol on sale in Chinese-themed shops and festive markets.
 There are no restrictions on buying or displaying this character outside of wedding occasions, the character doesn’t have any religious or cultural connotation.
 That said, you should, of course, never give anything with this character to someone who’s divorced or widowed.
 That would be offensive in any culture.